pulsar-labs/site/content/research/lnn.md

 ```
 For each unique label `l` in the dataset, `D`:

-    Initialize an empty list `L_l` to store the feature vectors of data points with label `l`.
+    Initialise an empty list `L_l` to store the feature vectors of data points with label `l`.

-    Initialize a count variable `count_l` to count the number of data points with label `l`.
+    Initialise a count variable `count_l` to count the number of data points with label `l`.

     For each data point `(x_i, y_i)` in the dataset:
     If y_i equals l: